cloveras/webcam/README.md

 ## Todo

-* Add a small `HH:MM` CSS overlay on the mini images shown for days, months and years.
+* Add a CSS overlay to display `HH:MM` in the lower right corner on the mini images shown for days, months and years.

 ## Things that should be changed if you want to use this

-Please note: The script started as a simple hack, then grew into this much larger and bare maintainable hack.
-It is a good candidate for a complete rewrite if you have the time.
-It works well, but the code is not super elegant.
-PRs are welcome.

 * Add cron jobs for `copy-latest-image.sh` and `rename_and_make_mini_images.sh`.
 * Edit the filename in `check_and_rename_files_hack()` that covers for cron when it's too late.